 Even in Paris, a capital city famed for its gastronomy, it takes a little planning in order to have the most amazing culinary experiences.
-Here are some hints on how to avoid the tourist traps, navigate the ‘dining rules’, and eat like a local in some of my favourite and best local restaurants.
+Here are some hints on how to avoid the tourist traps, navigate the ‘dining rules’, and eat like a local in some of my favourite and best local restaurants in Paris.

 When to eat: